mastercactapus/go-emissary/README.md

 [X-Emissary]

+# Ports to advertise for this service
+Port=8000
+Port=8001

 # Only deploy to a machine running redis.service
 # Not using definitions under [Unit] to separate
 # system deps from deploy deps